 On June 14, 2021, the Mayor signed a Settlement Agreement, gaining a temporary break from that lawsuit and similar litigation, but committing our Borough to several obligations – including, in effect, the obligation to promote construction of many new apartments at River Road and Post Office Plaza.

 - Incredible?
 See for yourself in Sections 7 & 8. b. iii of the June 14 Settlement Agreement (at the bottom of this post) and other documents on file at the Morris County courthouse, In the Matter of the Borough of Chatham, Morris County, Docket No. MRS-L-1906-15*

 - Listen to what the Mayor’s planner Kendra Lelie told the judge – under oath – at an Aug.
 6 hearing in that case: (https://njcourtsrecords.awsapps.com/workdocs/index.html#/share/document/8bd529023335e3c1c7adda7c04c1aa81aef4f9fa5aa00310c163292748a0627c (beginning at 9:24:18)**

 It’s time to face reality – and insist on clear answers:

 - What changes is the Mayor required to make to the Post Office Plaza Redevelopment Plan by January 1, 2022?
 (See the June 14 settlement agreement, p.
 6, Section 8. b. iii.)

-- How can the Mayor meet the public demand to preserve the dedicated, free, open, surface public, Borough-owned and controlled parking on almost 2.2 acres of Borough land in POP?
+- Having signed that agreement, how can the Mayor meet the public demand to preserve the dedicated, free, open, surface public, Borough-owned and controlled parking on almost 2.2 acres of Borough land in POP?

-- When will the Mayor consider creative ways to provide more affordable housing, such as converting existing housing and vacant commercial space on Main Street?
+- When will the Mayor consider creative ways to provide more affordable housing without more traffic, such as converting existing housing and vacant commercial space on Main Street?